hitoshi-watase/nablla/docs/5-lifecycle-load.en.md

 ## Event
 - Fires a `nablla-saved` event after completion.
-- `detail.json` contains the serialized data.
+- The event’s `detail` object includes a `json` field containing the serialized data.
 - For complete event details, see the Event Reference.

 ---